thanhphamvan/play-vuejs-template/README.md

-# Play Framework + Vue.js starter
+# Play Framework + Vue.js + TypeScript starter

+## This is currently being developed so beware on using it!

-This is a modern Play Framework + Vue.js (v2) boilerplate that uses Webpack to load front-end modules and provide **hot reloading**.
+This is a modern Play Framework + Vue.js (v2) + TypeScript boilerplate that uses Webpack to load front-end modules and provide **hot reloading**.

 In production mode, it has proper